m-peko/craft-cpp/_posts/2020-06-13-expanding-on-standard-threads.md

 }
 ```

 So... with C++20, we have an easy way to stop the thread.
 But, what about pausing/resuming the thread?
 Do we need to implement it on our own, by using `std::condition_variable` or the same mechanism with `std::promise<void>` and `std::future<void>` we have used in our custom `Thread` class?
 Would it be handy to have `std::pause_token` too?
-I leave answering these question to you...
+I leave answering these questions to you...

 ## Conclusion